billkellett/databricks-demo-pandas-udf/README.md

 # databricks-demo-pandas-udf
-A brief demo showing how to use Pandas UDFs with Spark
+A brief demo showing how to use Pandas User-Defined Functions with Spark